Post job

-A clinical social worker is a professional in social work, which provides help to individuals in need of improving their lives and their well-being.
+A clinical social worker is an individual in social work, which provides help to individuals in need of improving their lives and their well-being.
 Clinical social workers must work with different individuals to help them address difficulties that they are trying to overcome.
 To perform counseling services, clinical social workers must take and pass the professional licensure examination.
 They also help disadvantaged individuals connect to resources and services that they may benefit from.

 • Understand manage care, Medicare and Medicaid benefits.